dannsam/xenko-docs/manual/animation/set-up-animations.md

 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Programmer</span>

-This page explains how to add an [AnimationComponent](xref:SiliconStudio.Xenko.Animations.AnimationComponent) to an entity, add animations to the component, and play the animations at runtime using a script.
+After you [import animation assets](import-animations.md), you need add them to an entity and play them with a script.

-For information about how to import animation assets, see [Import animations](import-animations.md).

 ## 1. Add animation assets to an entity

->[!Note]
->[If you want to animate an entity, the entity must have a model component.]

 1. In the **scene editor**, select the entity you want to animate.

     ![Select an entity](media/select-entity.png)

+    >[!Note]
+    >To animate an entity, the entity must have a model component.

 2. In the **property grid**, click **Add component** and choose **Animations**.